flake9025/stack-helper/README.md

 ### Mappers
 You will need mappers to walk from an Entity to a DTO, and vice versa.
-All you have to do is to create an interface and extend the abstract Mapper class for example :
+Il you are familiar with MapStruct, all you have to do is to create an interface and extend the abstract Mapper class for example :

 ```java